Skip to main content

 Accessing Variables

-All frontend environment variables are accessed the same way:
+All frontend environment variables are specified in app.json and accessed the same way:

 import Constants from 'expo-constants';